Kiritsu/Kiritsu/README.md

 I mainly use the .NET ecosystem but I'm fine with other tech' aswell.
 My thing is mostly backend and pure software programming.
 I also like doing some reverse engineering things and also making scripts to make my life easier.

-I really like doing OpenSource.
-I'm not really active anymore and don't really contribute to anything, except when I feel like to.
-I'm still trying to maintain my own public projects tho...
-(OsuSharp, UploadR)

 ## Languages

 Proficient level